kumarvna/terraform-azurerm-vpn-gateway/README.md

 4. Consult with your VPN device vendor specifications to ensure the policy is supported on your on-premises VPN devices.
 S2S or VNet-to-VNet connections cannot establish if the policies are incompatible.

+## `GatewaySubnet` - Gateway Subnet Requirement

+Yes.
+The gateway subnet contains the IP addresses that the virtual network gateway services use.
+You need to create a gateway subnet for your VNet in order to configure a virtual network gateway.
+All gateway subnets must be named 'GatewaySubnet' to work properly.
+Don't name your gateway subnet something else.
+And don't deploy VMs or anything else to the gateway subnet.

+When you create the gateway subnet, you specify the number of IP addresses that the subnet contains.
+The IP addresses in the gateway subnet are allocated to the gateway service.
+Some configurations require more IP addresses to be allocated to the gateway services than do others.
+You want to make sure your gateway subnet contains enough IP addresses to accommodate future growth and possible additional new connection configurations.
+So, while you can create a gateway subnet as small as /29, we recommend that you create a gateway subnet of /27 or larger (/27, /26, /25 etc.).

 ### `local_networks_ipsec_policy` Virtual Network Gateway Connection IPSec Policy

 IPsec and IKE protocol standard supports a wide range of cryptographic algorithms in various combinations.
 If you do not request a specific combination of cryptographic algorithms and parameters, Azure VPN gateways use a set of default proposals.
 The default policy sets chosen to maximize interoperability with a wide range of third-party VPN devices in default configurations.
 As a result, the policies and the number of proposals cannot cover all possible combinations of available cryptographic algorithms and key strengths.